scr-be/teavee-html-generator-bundle/README.md

-PHP libraries and Symfony bundles maintained by [Rob Frawley 2nd](https://scr.be/rmf) and [collaborators](https://github.com/scr-be/teavee-html-generator-bundle/graphs/contributors), often for [Scribe Inc](https://scr.be/) under the direction of supporting their technology services with the intention of abstracting components that may prove useful to others.
+PHP libraries and Symfony bundles maintained by [Rob Frawley 2nd](https://scr.be/rmf) and [collaborators](https://github.com/scr-be/teavee-html-generator-bundle/graphs/contributors), often for [Scribe Inc](https://scr.be/) under the direction of supporting their technology services with the intention of abstracting components that may prove useful to others. *This project provides a collection of classes, traits, and interfaces to simplify Symfony bundle operations, such as configuring extensions and implementing compiler passes.*

-## Overview

-*This project provides a collection of classes, traits, and interfaces to simplify Symfony bundle operations, such as configuring extensions and implementing compiler passes.*

 | CI Test Results | Code Review     | Test Coverage   |